|My Favourite Planet > English > People > |

 4. Statue of Pan in the Fitzwilliam Museum, Cambridge

 Edward Daniel Clarke, Greek marbles brought from the shores of the Euxine, Archipelago, and Mediterranean and deposited in the vestibule of the public library of the University of Cambridge, pages 9-10, number XI.
 Cambridge University Press, 1809.
-At archive.org.
+At the Internet Archive.

 |Photos on this page were taken during